 I get many inquiries about Vivitrol injection … due to the heavy advertising by the manufacturer.

 Vivitrol injection has the same ingredient … Naltrexone.
-It is marketed in a long acting injection form.
-One injection is effective for four weeks, and it costs $1100 to $1300.
+It is marketed as a long acting injection, … one single injection is effective for four weeks, and it costs $1100 to $1300.
 Some insurances do cover it.

 Naltrexone tablet costs $1 to $2 per tablet, same cost as one beer a day, that is a medication cost of $30 to $60 per month … as opposed to $1100 to $1300 per month for Vivitrol.

 If you do not like the effect of Naltrexone tablet, or have some adverse effect … well you can stop taking it.
 If you do not like Vivitrol … sorry, once injected nothing can be done about it.
 A prudent physician will always give a trial of oral Naltrexone first.